-Quality modern zoos have come a long way from the concrete cages of the past, housing polar bears in well-designed exhibits that include rushing waterfalls, chilled pools stocked with fish, enormous swimming pools, and gravel pits where the bears can dig.
+Well-run modern zoos and aquariums have come a long way from the concrete cages of the past, housing polar bears in well-designed exhibits that include rushing waterfalls, chilled pools stocked with fish, enormous swimming pools, and gravel pits where the bears can dig.

 These zoos also offer enrichment activities designed to encourage the expression of natural behaviors and play.
-Such activities are good for the bears—and help better engage guests to make changes to help polar bear habitat.
+Such activities are good for the bears—keeping them engaged and healthy.